Denison, Texas

 Denison is a city in Grayson County, Texas, United States, 1 mi south of the Texas–Oklahoma border.
-Its population was 24,479 at the 2020 and 22,682 at the 2010 censuses.
+Its population was 24,479 at the 2020 census, up from 22,682 at the 2010 census.
 Denison is part of the Texoma region and is one of two principal cities in the Sherman–Denison metropolitan statistical area.
-Denison is the birthplace of US President Dwight D. Eisenhower.
+It is the birthplace of 34th U.S. president Dwight D. Eisenhower.

 History

 Denison was founded in 1872 in conjunction with the Missouri–Kansas–Texas Railroad (MKT) or "Katy" depot.
 It was named after wealthy Katy vice president George Denison.
 Because the town was established close to where the MKT crossed the Red River (both important conduits of transportation in the industrial era), it came to be an important commercial center in the 19th-century American West.
 In 1875, Doc Holliday had offices in Denison.

 During the phylloxera epidemic of the mid-19th century, which destroyed the vast majority of wine grapes in Europe, Denison horticulturalist T.V.
 Munson pioneered methods in creating phylloxera-resistant vines, and earned induction into the French Legion of Honor, as well as sister city status for Denison and Cognac, France.

 In 1901, the first electric "Interurban" railway in Texas, the Denison and Sherman Railway, was completed between Denison and Sherman.

 In 1915, Kentucky-based evangelist Mordecai Ham held a revival meeting in Denison, which resulted in 1,100 professions of faith in Jesus Christ.

 Denison played host to 20th-century notables such as the Marx Brothers and President Dwight D. Eisenhower, who was born on October 14, 1890, in Denison.